bmacmurray99/lighthouse-docx-report/README.md

 # lighthouse-docx-report
 A package to create docx reports based on lighthouse JSON data.
 Requires an JSON export from either the Lighthouse CLI or DevTools.
-This package currently supports CLI usage only
+This package currently supports CLI usage only.

 To use this package on the command line, use the following syntax:
 ```